-• The District's governmental activities experienced a 10.7% growth in net position, exclusive of the impact of implementing GASBs 68 & 71, during the 2014-2015 fiscal year.
-The net position for governmental activities that include the General Fund, the Capital Projects Fund, and the Internal Service Fund increased by \$623,483.
-Implementation of GASB 68 and 71 reduced beginning net profit to \$(48,662,800).
-End of year net position increased by the \$623,483 to \$(48,039,320).

-- The net position for business-type activities or Food Service decreased by \$15,452 or 2.5% (exclusive of the impact of implementing GASBs 68 & 71) for the year, which includes depreciation of \$34,891, during the 2014-2015 fiscal year.
-In 2014-15 the District's Food Service participated in the Community Eligibility Provision which provides free breakfast and lunch to all students and provides a higher subsidy.
+- The District's governmental activities experienced a 0.16% decrease in net position during the 2015-2016 fiscal year.
+The net position for governmental activities that include the General Fund, the Capital Projects Fund and the Internal Service Fund decreased by \$75,400. - The net position for business-type activities or Food Service increased by \$46,721 or 4.1% for the year which includes depreciation of \$22,341, during the 2015-2016 fiscal year.
+In 2015-16 the District's Food Service participated, for the second year, in the Community Eligibility Provision which provides free breakfast and lunch to all students and provides a higher subsidy.
 Participation increased significantly for all students.
-The cafeteria operates independently from the General Fund. - Governmental Fund revenues exceeded expenditures by \$1,515,137 for the General Fund.
-Spending was significantly limited as a result of the uncertainty of state funding, grants and unknown contingencies for the elementary schools renovations project. - Total General Fund revenues and other financing sources exceeded expenditures and other financing uses by \$915,575 bringing the General Fund balance to \$7,385,705.
-Revenues were \$690,722 greater than budgeted.
-Expenditures were \$824,415 under budget with other financial sources (uses) being \$99,562 over the budget as a direct result of the Elementary Schools renovations project. - Total General Fund revenues were \$690,722 greater than anticipated.
-Local revenue exceeded the budget by \$161,141.
-Real Estate Taxes were under collected by approximately \$115,000.
-This was more than offset by higher than anticipated collections for Occupational, Per Capita and Earned Income Taxes of \$174,000, IDEA passed through the Montgomery County Intermediate Unit (MCIU) of \$174,000 and additional awards from the Kellogg Foundation of \$198,000.
-State funding was \$345,510 more than budgeted due to increased PSERS contributions.
-At the time the budget was prepared the state was indicating a lower contribution rate than was realized.
-Federal revenue exceeded the budget by \$184,071 as a result of additional funding received for the Title I and 21st Century Programs. - Total General Fund expenditures were less than budgeted by \$824,415.
-Total Instructional Expenditures were under budget by \$1,014,141 primarily comprised of under expenditures in Regular Educational Programs for both elementary and secondary levels.
-Total Support Services expenditures were under budget by \$414,601.
-Debt Service was higher than budgeted by \$30,886.
-This was offset by transfers to Capital Projects greater than anticipated to help cover costs to the Elementary Schools Renovations project. - Reserves for future increases in employer contributions to the Public School Employees Retirement System (PSERS) remain at \$3,199,409.
-A reserve for future transportation needs is \$200,000 with non-spendable funds of \$91,946.
+The cafeteria operates independently from the General Fund. - Total Governmental Fund revenues exceeded expenditures by \$1,172,085.
+This resulted from spending being significantly limited as a result of the uncertainty of available state funding along with increased revenues for grants, all of which were unknown at the time the budget was prepared. - Total General Fund revenues and other financing sources exceeded expenditures and other financing uses budgeted by \$1,153,308, bringing the General Fund fund balance to \$8,539,013.
+Revenues were \$1,401,463 greater than anticipated.
+Expenditures were \$48,155 over budget with other financial uses being \$300,000 under budget due to the uncertainty of available state revenues. - Total General Fund revenues were \$1,401,463 greater than anticipated.
+Local revenue exceeded the budget by \$696,883.
+Real Estate Taxes were under collected by approximately \$169,300.
+This was more than offset by higher than anticipated collections for Real Estate Transfer Tax and Earned Income Taxes of approximately \$252,500, IDEA passed through the MCIU of \$41,000 and additional funding from the grants of \$460,000.
+State funding was \$642,263 more than budgeted due to increased PSERS contributions and additional PreK Counts funding.
+Federal revenue exceeded the budget by \$62,317 as a result of additional funding received for the Title I and 21st Century Programs.

+- Total General Fund expenditures were more than budgeted by \$48,155 or .08%.
+This was significantly offset by the additional revenues received above what was budgeted.
+Total Instructional Expenditures were under budget by \$520,867 primarily comprised of under expenditures in Regular Educational Programs for both elementary and secondary levels.
+Total Support Services expenditures were over budget by \$763,548.
+This was primarily a result of additional costs for Crossing Guards and retirement payouts.
+Debt Service was lower than budgeted by \$509,335.
+This was offset with Capital Outlays greater than anticipated by \$201,488 as a result of unforeseen capital outlays. - Reserves for future increases in employer contributions to the Public School Employees Retirement System (PSERS) were increased \$1,000,000 to \$4,199,409.
+Reserves have been established for future transportation needs of \$200,000, the Residency Incentive of \$100,000 and an assigned fund balance of \$500,000 for contingencies along with non-spendable funds of \$97,334.
 Non-spendable funds consist of prepaid expenses and inventories.
-The remaining fund balance of \$3,394,350 is unassigned, exclusive of the \$500,000 Assigned Fund Balance included in the budget as contingency. - The net position of the Internal Service Fund for medical costs associated with self-funding decreased \$194,218 to \$3,193,572.
-This was a direct result of interfund transfers of stop loss payments to the Internal Service Fund.
-These reserved funds should not be used by the general fund, but should remain available to pay future medical claims.
+Restricted funds consist of Save the Lights donations to be used for stadium lighting.
+The remaining fund balance of \$3,342,665 is unassigned. - The net position of the Internal Service Fund for medical costs associated with self funding increased \$496,286 to \$3,689,858.